PySimpleGUI/PySimpleGUI/readme.md

 Each lower level overrides the settings of the higher level

 ## Asynchronous (Non-Blocking) Forms
+So you want to be a wizard do ya?
+Well go boldly!
 While the majority of GUIs are a simple exercise to "collect input values and return with them", there are instances where we want to continue executing while the form is open.
 These are "asynchronous" forms and require special options, new SDK calls, and **great care**.
+With asynchronous forms the form is shown, user input is read, but your code keeps right on chugging.
+YOUR responsibility is to call `PySimpleGUI.refresh` on a periodic basis.
+Once a second or more will produce a reasonably snappy GUI.
+When do you use a non-blocking form?
+A couple of examples are
+* A media file player like an MP3 player
+* A status dashboard that's periodically updated
+* Progress Meters - when you want to make your own progress meters
+* Output using print to a scrolled text element.
+Good for debugging.

+We're going to build an app that does the latter.
+It's going to update our form with a running clock.

+The basic flow and functions you will be calling are:
+Setup

+    form = FlexForm()
+    form.AddRows(form_rows)
+    form.Show(non_blocking = True)

+Periodic refresh

+    form.Refresh()
+If you need to close the form

+    form.CloseNonBlockingForm()

+Rather than the usual `form.LayoutAndShow()` call, we're manually adding the rows (doing the layout) and then showing the form.
+After the form is shown, you simply call `form.Refresh()` every now and then.

+When you are ready to close the form (assuming the form wasn't closed by the user or a button click) you simply call `form.CloseNonBlockingForm()`

+**Example - Running timer that updates**
+We're going to make a form and update one of the elements of that form every .01 seconds.
+Here's the entire code to do that.

+    with SG.FlexForm('Running Timer', auto_size_text=True) as form:
+        output_element = SG.Text('', size=(8, 2), font=('Helvetica', 20))
+        form_rows = [[SG.Text('Non-blocking GUI with updates')],
+                     [output_element],
+                     [SG.SimpleButton('Quit')]]

+        form.AddRows(form_rows)
+        form.Show(non_blocking=True)
+        for i in range(1, 100):
+            output_element.Update('{:02d}:{:02d}.{:02d}'.format(*divmod(int(i/100), 60), i%100))
+            rc = form.Refresh()
+            if rc is None or rc[0] == 'Quit': break
+        time.sleep(.01)
+        else:
+            form.CloseNonBlockingForm()
+What we have here is the same sequence of function calls as in the description.
+Get a form, add rows to it, show the form, and then refresh it every now and then.
+The new thing in this example is the call use of the Update method for the Text Element.
+The first thing we do inside the loop is "update" the text element that we made earlier.
+This changes the value of the text field on the form.
+The new value will be displayed when `form.Refreshu()` is called.
+That's it... this example follows the async design pattern well.

 ## Sample Applications